The Joker is one of the most iconic villains in cinematic and comic books due to his iconic one-liners and morbidly hysterical jokes.

 And then, of course, he shoots him.

 As he leaves Vicki, he leaves her with this iconic line.
 Though, in order to really get the humor of it, you’ve gotta watch Jack’s performance as Joker.

 Check it out here:

-Nothing like a good raspberry to close out a scene!
+There’s nothing like a good raspberry to close out a scene!

-Of course, Jack’s love of improv and unchained performance really hammed up the role, which made Heath Ledger’s performance so much more surprising and exciting.
+Of course, Jack’s love of improv and unchained performance hammed up the role, which made Heath Ledger’s performance so much more surprising and exciting.